 Children Art Museum: In Plaka, the most picturesque and historic town of Athens you will find the Children's Museum in Kydathineon Street.
 A visit to this museum is definitely an enjoyable and educational experience for young people.

-On the ground floor of the classical building is the children's library as well as the much needed playground.
+On the ground floor of the classical building is the children's library as well as the much-needed playground.
 The life-size set of the Athens metro lets the children experience the future of transit, while they wear yellow helmets and explore the under construction area.
-But the Grand parents room in the top floor will take them to the past with sets of an old living room with radio, furniture and utensils.
-Children can wear the old costumes in this room.
+But the Grandparents room on the top floor will take them to the past with sets of an old living room with radio, furniture, and utensils.
+Children can wear old costumes in this room.
 They hold seminars on Education in museums and also good parenting.